 Current situation and gap between current situation and desired situation:

-The most sought after organizations to work in are also the most successful.
+The most sought-after organizations to work in are also the most successful.
 This is especially important today with shrinking budgets and rising expectations.
-We have no data on how happy and engaged our people are now; but regardless, as a college we will benefit if we actively focus on this.
+We have no data on how happy and engaged our people are now; but regardless, as a college we will benefit if we actively focusing on this.
 The result will be better retention and better recruitment: 1. lower turnover lowers resistance to change and promotes innovation and 2. people hire people for phenotype and fit and we want our great people hiring people they believe have both.
 We must create an environment where all our people are our “top people” and where they truly enjoy working in CALS, even though they may get paid more elsewhere.

 Strategies (numbered) and actions (bulleted).

 Attract and retain highest performers in all three mission areas.

 - Identify clear standards throughout CALS and have a culture that aspires to these.

 - Ensure that CALS accounts for funded work whether it comes through sponsored programs administration or the U. ARIZONA Foundation.